City Hall rejects Kimball Art Center expansion design

 Matt Mullin, the chairman of the board of directors of the Kimball Art Center, had not been briefed about the decision by early Thursday evening and declined to comment.

 The Kimball Art Center selected a renowned Danish architectural firm, Bjarke Ingels Group, to draft the designs.
-The design rejected on Thursday was Bjarke Ingels Group's second concept for the Kimball Art Center expansion.
+The design rejected on Thursday was Bjarke Ingels Group’s second concept for the Kimball Art Center expansion.
+The first was widely criticized as a design that did not fit in Old Town.
+The Kimball Art Center did not pursue the first design as far into the process as it did the second one.

 The second design drew a mix of praise and criticism from Parkites.